 A material sub-group must meet the capital standards set by the host jurisdiction.
 As such, the host authority should be best placed to determine the size of the capital shortfall for the material sub-group and therefore the amount of internal TLAC that should be written down and/or converted to equity.
 At the same time, there should be an expectation that the host authority will co-operate with the home authority by sharing relevant information for its assessment of the material sub-group, including any capital shortfalls.
-This will assist the home authority in carrying out its own analysis on the resolution entity and the resolution group.20
+This will assist the home authority in carrying out its own analysis on the resolution entity and the resolution group.
+17

 The host authority will, at a minimum, need to propose to write-down and/or convert into equity a sufficient amount of internal TLAC so that the material sub-group will meet the jurisdiction's regulatory capital requirements (e.g., the minimum Basel III capital requirements and firm-specific additional requirements).
 To the extent possible, and as judged necessary, the recapitalisation should also replenish any applicable regulatory capital buffers such as the capital conservation buffer.
-The host authority should also consider whether the write-down and/or conversion of any remaining internal TLAC into equity is necessary to address loss uncertainty and provide added assurance and strengthen market confidence in the material sub-group.
+If there is additional internal TLAC available, then the host authority should consider whether converting some or all of the remaining internal TLAC into equity is necessary to address loss uncertainty and provide added assurance and strengthen market confidence in the material sub-group.
 However, the host authority should also take into account any expected restructuring (e.g., divestment or wind-down of assets) of the material sub-group.

-If the triggering of internal TLAC results in the material sub-group no longer meeting its internal TLAC requirement and the entry into resolution of the resolution group, the host authority should allow the material sub-group up to 24 months to come back into compliance with the internal TLAC requirement following the date on which the G-SIB exits resolution, consistent with section 21 of the TLAC term sheet.
+If the triggering of internal TLAC results in the material sub-group no longer meeting its internal TLAC requirement, the host authority should provide a grace period, and may choose to allow the material sub-group up to 24 months to come back into compliance with the internal TLAC requirement.